Too many disconnects and unsits from vehicles on sim boarders

 The errors that happen are all perms related : start/stop anim, control camera, and take controls, often with 'avatar not found'.
 The nature of the specific errors suggested to me that the scripts are being stopped after the avatar has already been separated from the vehicle, or has already left the old region, and then are being restarted before the avatar has arrived on the new region, or before they are re-seated.

-Moving a non-phys object (train) is just maths, so I know exactly when in my script that my coords will trigger a region change.
+Moving a non-physical object (train) is just maths, so I know exactly when in my script that my coords will trigger a region change.
 So in my script I now suspend all perms-related function

 before moving the object out of region